Amenorrhea (Stopping of Periods)

 What can cause amenorrhea?

-A common cause of amenorrhea is ovarian failure.
-This can be due to surgery, chemotherapy, hormonal therapy, or radiation therapy that involves the ovaries.
-Amenorrhea may be temporary or permanent, depending on the cause.
-It is hard to predict if periods will return.
+Ovarian failure can cause amenorrhea.
+This can be from surgery, chemotherapy, hormonal therapy, or radiation therapy that involves the ovaries.
+Amenorrhea may be temporary (your period will come back) or permanent (your period will not come back), depending on the cause.
+It is hard to know if your periods will return.

-If you are sexually active, be sure to use effective birth control, even if you are not having regular periods.
-If you believe you may have become pregnant while receiving cancer treatment, tell your healthcare provider right away.
+If you are sexually active, you should use birth control even if you are not having regular periods.
+If you believe you may have become pregnant while getting cancer treatment, tell your healthcare provider right away.

 When should I call my provider?

 Call your healthcare provider if you miss your normal period.
 They may ask you to keep track of the changes in your period.
-Or they may want to do some tests, including a pregnancy test, blood tests to check hormone levels, genetic tests, or an MRI.
+Your provider may want to do some tests like a pregnancy test, blood tests to check hormone levels, genetic tests, or an MRI.

 How cancer and cancer treatment can affect fertility in females.
 American Cancer Society. (n.d.).
 Retrieved August 1, 2022, from https://www.cancer.org/treatment/treatments-and-side-effects/physical-side-effects/fertility-and-sexual-side-effects/fertility-and-women-with-cancer/how-cancer-treatments-affect-fertility.html